tgrossb/android-flhs-app/README.md

 ## Welcome to version 2.0
 This is the almost completely redone version of the android app.
 It does not yet include user sign in, and I am working on moving async downloads to a loading screen at the begining with nice, scrolling images.
 However, the home screen, calendar, and announcements are reworked completely, especially the calendar.
-Lunch menu still needs to be done, and who knows what's going on with sports.
+Lunch menu is also fixed, but currently using an external library.
+I would love to get the pdf viewing using native libraries.
 Once these things are done, 2.0 will be ready for release!

+## Neeeeewwwwww BUG
+The navigation drawer item selection is suuuppppeeeerr buggy right now.
+It's too late for me to finish fixing it though tonight, because I think it might need an in depth tracking to figure out the logic of the switches.
+Yay.

 ## AndroidFLHSApp Directory Organization
 This is the source code for the unpackaged Android App.